PiDockMedia/audiobookshelf-tools/DATAFLOW.md

 - Input: Unorganized audiobook folders/files
 - Output: Organized, metadata-rich audiobook library, ready for Audiobookshelf or similar platforms
 - Key steps: Metadata extraction → AI analysis → File organization

+**Note:** The test harness (run_all_tests.sh) must be run from the project root as './tests/run_all_tests.sh' for correct operation.
+Running from any other directory may cause errors or incorrect test data placement.